ivanilmarcelino/designer/README.md

 If you want to download only the Designer, without downloading Samples, click on the file according to the model below:

-- [X] Designer_% Year% Month% Day% .ZIP
+- [X] DesignerFull.ZIP

 You will be directed to a new page, look for the download button, this way you will only have access to the complete Designer package;

 Or use this link to download using the GitHub ZIP feature [Download now](https://github.com/ivanilmarcelino/designer/archive/master.zip) to access a clone of the repository;

 The zip contains a self-extracting binary, after downloading, extract, and then run the self-extracting, follow the instructions;

 You do not need administrative access, unzip wherever you want, but avoid a Path with long names, although there is a treatment for that purpose, you could find some incompatibility not yet mapped.